christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 +OP_NOTIF+ opcodes.
 Additionally, conditional expressions can contain boolean operators such as +OP_BOOLAND+, +OP_BOOLOR+, and +OP_NOT+.

-At first glance, you may find the Bitcoin's flow control scripts confusing.
+At first glance, you may find the Bitcoin’s flow control scripts confusing.
 That is because Bitcoin Script is a stack language.
 The same way that +1 {plus} 1+ looks "backward" when expressed as +1 1 OP_ADD+, flow control clauses in Bitcoin also look "backward."